R2Ristaken/teamup_ai/README.md

 # teamup_ai
-🚀 AI Business Idea: “TaskPilot — The AI Employee for Every Small Business”
+🚀 “TaskPilot — The AI Employee for Every Small Business”